Epsilonist00/randomtest/README.md

-it's just some rnadom testing w/ github... why are you here??
+it's just some rnadom personal testing w/ github... why are you here??